apache/nuttx/configs/flipnclick-sam3x/README.txt

   2018-01-24:  I ordered a JTAG connector and soldered that to the Flip'n'Click
     and I am now successfully able to load code.
 The NSH configuration appears to be fully functional.
+  2018-02-11:  Added the nxlines configuration to test the custom HiletGo
+    OLED on a Click proto board.
+This is the same logic from the Flip&Click PIC32MZ and the result is the same:  No complaints from the software, but nothing appears on the OLED.
+There is, most likely, an error in my custom HiletGo Click.
+Damn!

 Buttons and LEDs
 ================